-The dental nurses had annual appraisals.
+Some staff had annual appraisals.
+Not all files were complete.
 They discussed learning needs, general wellbeing and aims for future professional development.
-We saw evidence of completed appraisals in the staff folders.
-Staff told us they completed the 'highly recommended' training as per General Dental Council professional standards.
+We saw evidence of some appraisals in the staff folders.
+Staff told us they completed 'highly recommended' training as per General Dental Council professional standards.
 This included undertaking medical emergencies and basic life support training annually.